csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

   - A Simple Zero-shot Prompt Weighting Technique to Improve Prompt Ensembling in Text-Image Models ([alingham…lakshminarayanan, 2023](https://proceedings.mlr.press/v202/allingham23a.html)) - use confidence (max output logit) after appropriate normalization as weight
 - LLMLingua ([jiang, wu...qiu, 2023](https://arxiv.org/abs/2310.05736)) - learn BERT-size model to compress prompt (iterative token classification approach from distilled GPT-4 compressed prompts)
   - LongLLMLingua: Accelerating and Enhancing LLMs in Long Context Scenarios via Prompt Compression ([jiang, wu...qiu, 2023](https://arxiv.org/abs/2310.06839))

+### classifier-guided generation

+- Plug and Play Language Models: A Simple Approach to Controlled Text Generation ([dathathri, …, yosinski, & liu, 2020](https://arxiv.org/abs/1912.02164))
+    - gradients from the classifier push the LM’s hidden activations, then recompute logits to guide generation (and maybe avg with original logits to maintain fluency)
+- FUDGE: Controlled Text Generation With Future Discriminators ([yang & klein, 2021](https://arxiv.org/abs/2104.05218))
+    - classifier predicts probability of attribute for running sequence with each next-token appended
+    - these attribute probs. are multiplied with next-token probs for each token and then we sample from that distr (after normalization)
+- Diffusion-LM Improves Controllable Text Generation ([lisa li, thickstun, gulrajani, liang, & hashimoto, 2022](https://arxiv.org/abs/2205.14217))
+- Mixture of Soft Prompts for Controllable Data Generation ([chen, lee, …, yu, 2023](https://arxiv.org/pdf/2303.01580.pdf)) - trains a small model on data from a big frozen LLM that is then more controllable

 # misc